 A Gymnast Superstar Lands on Her Feet

 My name is Dempsey Foxson.
-I am eight years old and live in Venice Beach CA. I am a competitive gymnast and was diagnosed with Type 1 diabetes in May 2012.
+I am 8 years old and live in Venice Beach, CA. I am a competitive gymnast and was diagnosed with type 1 diabetes in May 2012.
 My mom and I decided to share my story in hopes it will inspire kids, parents or grown ups to always follow your dreams!
 It’s hard for me to remember what it was like before diabetes or gymnastics.
 I feel like both of them have always been a part of my life.
-Currently I am on the competitive gymnastics team at AOGC in Hawthorne, CA. I was the Southern California Level 3 All–Around State Champion and won Balance Beam and Bars.
-This year I won the Balance Beam and finished 3rd in the All-Around at the State Meet.
+Currently, I am on the competitive gymnastics team at AOGC in Hawthorne, CA. I was the Southern California Level 3 All–Around State Champion and won Balance Beam and Bars.
+This year I won the Balance Beam and finished third in the All-Around at the State Meet.

 I have a box of emergency supplies in the office, which includes juice boxes, smarties, a glucagon pen, a vial of extra insulin in the refrigerator and extra pods.
 When I feel shaky, dizzy or just “off”, I always tell my coaches and check my blood sugar.